Growing milkweed is like giving a gift to the planet.

 Here you will find WAY more info than you actually need about how to grow milkweed.
-Growing milkweed is super easy.
+It’s super easy.

 Option 1 (slow but free):